Diksha-ydv/Fake_news_detection/README.md

 The project uses the Fake and Real News Dataset from Kaggle.
 -Fake.csv – Fake news articles
 -True.csv – Real news articles
+Due to GitHub file size limits, the dataset is not included in the repository.
+It can be downloaded directly from Kaggle using the provided code in the notebook.

 Each article contains:
 -Title